roberto-butti/some-drops-of-javascript/src/content/docs/03-var/02_path-sep.md

 ---
-title: 'Getting the path seperator'
+title: 'Getting the path separator'
 sidebar:
-  label: Path Seperator
+  label: Path Separator
 ---

-## Path seperator: `sep`
+## Path separator: `sep`

 The `path.sep` property is a platform-specific path segment separator used in file system paths.
 It provides a string representing the character used to separate directories or folders in a file path.
 The value of `path.sep` varies depending on the operating system.